mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/mlb-to-edge-lb-migration/index.md

 ---
 layout: layout.pug
-navigationTitle: Marathon-LB to Edge-LB Migration
+navigationTitle: Migrate from Marathon-LB to Edge-LB
-title: Marathon-LB to Edge-LB Migration
+title: Migrate from Marathon-LB to Edge-LB
 menuWeight: 18
-excerpt: Demonstrates a migration from Marathon-LB to Edge-LB Auto Pools
+excerpt: Demonstrates how to migrate from Marathon-LB to Edge-LB Auto Pools
 enterprise: false
 ---